-Importing your sales data into WISK is the first step towards seeing your variance, the difference between what was sold, and what was actually poured.
+Importing your sales data into WISK is the first step towards seeing your variance, the difference between what was sold, and what was actually consumed.
 Variance is one of the most valuable features of WISK.

 There are 2 ways to get your sales information into WISK: